Country Guide: Paraguay

-- The Vaccination Record must be dated not less than 30 days and not more than 1 year prior to arrival.
+- The vaccination record must be dated not less than 30 days and not more than 12 months prior to arrival.

 - The documents must accompany the pet during travel.

-- The Veterinary Health Certificate must not be dated more than 10 days prior to the arrival of the pet and stamped by the Department of Agriculture at origin; it must contain the owner’s name and address, pet’s breed, gender, date of birth, size, color, description, country of origin, and statement declaring the animal free from disease.
+- The veterinary health certificate must not be dated more than 10 days prior to the arrival of the pet and stamped by the Department of Agriculture at origin; it must contain the owner of the goods’ name, and address, pet’s breed, gender, date of birth, size, color, description, country of origin, and statement declaring the animal free from disease.